 Comprised of guitarist Mark Esakoff and flutist Michael Whipple, the members of the Ventura, California-based jazz duo Chasm first met in 1987.
 As a youngster, Whipple's family moved around a lot (his father was a military man), and when his father forbade him to learn the drums, he picked up the flute and also taught himself how to play keyboards.
 Then despite his father's misgivings, eventually learned to play drums.
 Esakoff, on the other hand, picked up guitar at the age of 13, equally inspired by rock and folk, eventually traveling with his instrument throughout America, Europe, and North Africa, before hooking up with Whipple.
 Since then, they have added band members and continue to evolve with their World Jazz sound; blending contemporary jazz within a world music setting.

 Chasm’s sound originally centered on instruments that resonate from one of three sources: “wood” (classical guitar, marimba, claves, etc.), "wind” (flute, recorder, etc.) and “skin” (congas, gut/nylon strings, etc.).
 Later, some metallic and electric sounds were added for sparkle.
 Chasm’s sound concept is to connect primitive acoustic textures with modern musical structures.
 The result is instrumental music with a uniquely earthy sound.
 A refreshing twist of jazz in a world music cocktail.
 The band has also enjoyed critical acclaim and international airplay.

 Their latest award-winning album Wood, Wind & Skin is named after the sounds of the original instruments they used during their first album, CHASM (1995).
 However, the sounds of these new songs are more expansive than any of their previous four albums.
-And still, like their other albums this latest one has its own unique feel that is different from anything they have done before.
+And like their other albums, this one has its own unique feel that is different from anything they have done before.
 Esakoff and Whipple have approached these new compositions imagining nothing as "a thing”.
 Rhythm in stillness and melody in silence.
-All the songs are instrumentals except the final vocal track, The Silence Between the Words.
+All the songs are instrumentals, except the final vocal track, The Silence Between the Words.